Pennsylvania Approved Program

 If you become aware of a teaching position that you would like to apply for during the course of your Teacher Intern Program, an Intern Certificate from the PA Department of Education can qualify you for this position while you earn credits towards your Instructional I certification.

 If this need arises, please contact the program director for Letter of Intern Candidacy that can accompany your job application.
 You can apply online for the PA Intern Certificate through the TIMS system.
-This PA Intern Certificate is valid for only three years and costs $125.
+Pennsylvania Intern Certification is valid for three years and costs $200.